 FEATURES

-Pants with built-in adjustability earn high marks for features in our lineup.
-As such, we score the Mammut Runbold and the Arc’teryx Gamma highly.
-The Runbold comes equipped with elastic tabs on the waist that allow hikers to dial in their fit without the need for a cumbersome belt.
+Pants with built-in adjustability also earn high marks for features in our lineup.
+As such, we score the Mammut Runbold IV and the Arc’teryx Gamma highly.
+The Runbold IV comes equipped with elastic tabs on the waist that allow hikers to dial in their fit without the need for a cumbersome belt.
 The low-profile tabs easily fit under a backpack waistbelt.
 The Arc’teryx Gamma comes with an integrated belt that keeps the pants snug and secure.
 We are big fans of the durable webbing and solid metal hook of the belt.

 How to Choose Hiking Pants